 I’ve learned at Tuck that nothing is impossible.
 This is an extremely strong community.

 A group of T’20s organized a socially distant meetup to hand-off complimentary medical masks to members of the community.
-Read more about how Tuckies helped combat the public health crisis.

 The Tuck First-Year Project (FYP) was another experiential course that worked surprisingly well in a remote format.
 A required first-year course, the First-Year Project challenges students to apply what they’ve learned in the classroom to solve complex, strategic business challenges for clients—ranging from multinationals to nonprofits and early-stage startups.
 This culminates in a report and presentation to the client.